JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_list_1acef94bdef07ba09516830c5d427f7c87.md

 List< _Ty, _Alloc >::const_reverse_iterator rend() const
 ```

-Gets one constant reverse iterator pointing to the one-before-first element of the list.
+Gets one constant reverse iterator to the one-before-first element of the list.

 ## Return value
-Returns one constant reverse iterator pointing to the one-before-first element of the list.
+Returns one constant reverse iterator to the one-before-first element of the list.